 Well, number one, it shouldn't happen.

-And when it started at Florence in Normandy, my partner and I, Sammy Call saw what was going on, and we decided, hey, if we go there, we might have to shoot two or three people, but it'll stop there.
+And when it started at Florence in Normandy, my partner and I, Sammy Kong, saw what was going on, and we decided, hey, if we go there, we might have to shoot two or three people, but it'll stop there.

-On our way out, we were stopped and said the chief has stood us down.
+On our way out, we were stopped and said, the chief has stood us down.

-And we tried to sneak out, they caught us, and we were not allowed to go.
+They caught us and we were not allowed to go.

 And that's what happens when you do not keep law and order from the beginning, from the outset.